 Mark pilot holes, drill carefully, and screw in.

-f.
-Installing the Equalizer Panel
+Installing the Bridge

 3. Installing the Electronics